Pavel-A-S/For_Experiments/README.md

 ## Technology behind "Funny way"
 - Ruby, Ruby on Rails
-- Html, CSS/SCSS
+- HTML, CSS/SCSS
 - JavaScript, Ajax
 - MiniMagick, Unicorn, Rails ERD, Rubocop
 - Tests

 ## How to use
-The "Funny way" comes with the pre-filled default database.
+The "Funny way" comes with a pre-filled default database.
 If you want to look at project just make follow steps:

 - Copy project on your desktop